A Historical Romance Favorite

 Lindsey’s first historical romance, Captive Bride, an homage to E.M.
 Hull’s The Sheik, was published in 1977 by Avon.
 “I started writing as a hobby,” she once said.
 “I never thought of being a writer when I was young.
 Now I wouldn’t want to do anything else.”
 Every single one of her books made it to the bestseller lists.

 Sadly, Lindsey’s husband died tragically young in 1994.
 After Ralph’s passing, Lindsey moved to Maine to be closer to her sons.
 More changes were to follow.
-In 2001, after producing 37 books with Avon over a period of 24 years, Lindsey switched over to big-name publisher Simon & Schuster.
+In 2001, after producing 37 books with Avon over 24 years, Lindsey switched over to big-name publisher Simon & Schuster.

 Old School Bodice Ripper Legend